Oghma-Infinium/Ascensio/README.md

 ### Widescreen Fixes

-At the bottom of the left pane in MO2, there is an `Ultrawide Patches` separator.
+At the bottom of the left pane in MO2, there is an `Ultrawide Patches` separator you can expand.
 Here you can enable the respective widescreen fixes for your monitor if needed.

 ## Playing the List